avulaankith/Titanic-Dataset-Notebook/README.md

 # Titanic-Dataset-Notebook
-This is the notebook for the titanic dataset in kaggle.
+This is the notebook for the titanic dataset in Kaggle.
+The task is to predict whether a given person id find out whether person is alive or dead.
+Notebook uses a logistic regression model from scikit-learn library.